Can a Power of Attorney Withdraw Money After Death in New York?

 What the Family Should Do When This Has Happened

-1. Document what has happened.
-Gather bank statements showing the post-death transactions.
-Note the date of death and the dates of the transactions.
+1. Document the transactions.
+Gather bank statements showing each post-death withdrawal, the date of death, and the transaction dates.

-2. Notify the bank.
-Provide a copy of the death certificate to the bank and ask the bank to freeze the account pending appointment of a fiduciary.
-The bank may have its own forms to use for this purpose.
+2. Notify and freeze.
+Provide the death certificate to the bank and ask it to freeze the account pending appointment of a fiduciary.

 4. Demand return.
-The executor or administrator can demand that the agent return the withdrawn funds to the estate.
-Some agents return funds willingly when the issue is explained.
+The fiduciary can formally demand that the agent return the funds.
+Some agents comply once the law is explained.

-6. Consider criminal referral.
-Where the conduct appears intentional and the amounts are substantial, referring the matter to the District Attorney's Office is appropriate.
+6. Consider a criminal referral.
+Where the conduct is intentional and substantial, referral to the District Attorney may be warranted.

-What the Agent Should Do When Realizing the Mistake
+What the Agent Should Do After Realizing the Mistake

-• Identify all transactions made after the death.
+• Identify and list every transaction made after the date of death.

-• Return any funds that were used for personal purposes.
+• Return any funds used for personal purposes.

 • Disclose the situation to the eventual executor or administrator.

-Honest mistakes can usually be addressed.
-Cover-ups make everything much worse and turn a recoverable error into significant criminal exposure.
+Honest mistakes can usually be resolved.
+Concealment turns a recoverable error into serious criminal exposure.

 Legitimate Post-Death Expenses